eosrio/hyperion-docs/docs/providers/help/rabbit.md

 ## How to Delete all the queues from RabbitMQ?

+!!! warning
+    Be sure you really want to do this!
+    This gonna reset all your rabbitMQ configuration, and return it to the default state.

 ### 1. Using Policies - Management Console

   - Go to [Management Console](http://localhost:15672){:target="_blank"} at http://localhost:15672